Proven Real Estate Lead Generation Strategies: The Multi-Channel System for Predictable Growth

 Execution tips

-• Call ten contacts per day from your top one hundred in the Sphere of Influence list.
+• Call ten contacts per day from your top one hundred SOI contacts.

-• Log every answer in your CRM and tag referral introductions on the spot.
+• Log every answer in your CRM and tag referral introductions immediately.

-• Schedule a reminder for a follow-up call within thirty days for any contact who engages.
+• Schedule a thirty-day follow-up for any contact who engages.

-This script keeps the focus on service and information while still creating space for referrals that feel natural instead of forced.
+This keeps the focus on service and information while creating room for referrals that feel natural instead of forced.

 Script 2